Asurion

 Filing claims in-store needed to be tailored to customers already at a store.
 We removed unnecessary steps like location selection (it defaults to the current store) and simplified identity verification since the customer is present.
 The result: claim resolution in under 10 minutes, down from 45.

-Experts can quickly identify if customers have protection plans and guide them to the right next step.
+Technicians can quickly identify if customers have protection plans and guide them to the right next step.

 Technicians identify claim issues and warmly hand customers to the tablet—maintaining the human connection.